prebid/prebid.github.io/dev-docs/bidders/resetdigital.md

 ### Note

-Prebid adapter for Reset Digital.
-Requires approval and account setup.
+Prebid adapter for Reset Digital requires approval and account setup.
 Video is supported but requires a publisher supplied renderer at this time.
-Please contact us at biddersupport@resetdigital.co

-### bid params
+### Bid Params

 {: .table .table-bordered .table-striped }